Registered Childcare for 6month olds to 9 years

 This is their own personal levels of development as no child is the same, all individual or expected to be the same as anyone else ever.
 The activities will also have some challenge to them suitable for each individual child.
 Children are encouraged to use their imaginations in pretend play in various ways.

-I believe in periods of free play where I interact if they ask me, supported by activities we do together in a more planned way, whilst they still a have choice in what they do .
+I believe in periods of free play where I interact if they ask me, supported by activities we do together in a more planned way, or by whilst they still a have choice in what they do .
 Praise & encouragement & age apropriate explanation is very much part of every day to promote well being & good behaviours as they grow old enough to understand.

 Children learn when playing & interacting, talking, asking questions & being nurtured & their emotional well being is being looked after.